 - attests that the Dean is committed to providing specific requirements including matching funds if the proposal is funded, or is assured that funds are available from other source

-The Dean may decide to discuss any unique requirements with other University officials before signing the SPAF.
+The Dean may decide to discuss any unique requirements with other University officials before approving the eRA proposal.

 E. Department Chairs

 Department Chairs are responsible for knowing about all research or sponsored activities that are being conducted in their departments.
 Each activity must be approved by the Department Chair prior to submission of a proposal to both the Dean and Grants Management.
-The Department Chair's signature on the SPAF indicates that he or she:
+The Department Chair's approval/signature on the eRA proposal indicates that he or she: